margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 It's not a dangerous thing to do,b ut with a passion for music, in a heartbeat, I would work towards becoming a professional musician.
 I love playing music improv and composing music.
 I feel like I am becoming better.
 Also, in a heartbeat, I would take more painting classes.

 ## What is a personality trait you admire in other people? ##
 I admire the quality of integrity the most in people.
-I think this menas that one has to be true to oneself at heart, let God work through them intuitively, and strive to work ethically, morally, and compassionately.
+I think this means that one has to be true to oneself at heart, let God work through them intuitively, and strive to work ethically, morally, and compassionately.
 I admire thoughtfulness, and the quality of diving deeper into ideas once visited.

 ## Is our world today a better or worse place than it was when you were a kid? ##
 I think our world is in a better place today.
 I think a lot has shifted, many lessons have been learned, and people are more mature, active, and expressive than when I was a kid.
 I think family relationship ties have grown deeper, harmony has increased, but everyone, mostly myself, has to watch for regressions.